buppyio/bpy/doc/bpy.1.md

 # Sub Commands

 ## browse
-Launch a webserver and browse a bpy ref via a web browser
+Launch a webserver and browse files a web browser

 ## cat
 Read the contents of one or more file